flok/pydualsense/README.md

 # pydualsense
-control your dualsense through python. using the hid library this package implements the report features for controlling your new PS5 controller.
+control your dualsense through python. using the hid library this package implements the report features for controlling your PS5 controller.

+# Documentation

+You can find the documentation at [docs](https://flok.github.io/pydualsense/)

 # Installation